remidinishanth/distributed_systems/zookeeper/zk.md

 transforms this into a transaction that captures this new state.

 ### Uses of Zookeeper
+* The programming interface to ZooKeeper is deliberately simple.
+With it, however, you can implement higher order operations, such as synchronizations primitives, group membership, ownership, etc.
 * Two main categories
   - Service management
   - Distributed Locking: Locking and synchronization service